 For three years (1998-2001), until the station was sold to a conglomerate, he was Down East Maine’s favorite (?) talk show host on 107.7, WMDI-FM in Bar Harbor — sort of like the poor man’s Terry Gross, only taller.
 (Unlike Fresh Air, though, almost no one who appeared on his show was famous — in fact, most had never even been on the radio before.)

 It’s funny that he went on the radio to talk, because he owns (approximately) 3,333 record albums, and spent the 1970s as music editor of a weekly paper in Pennsylvania.
 After years of interviewing many musicians backstage, since the end of the 1990s he has found himself on stage (playing timbales, originally) performing with a series of local bands, starting with The Angelic Slugs.
-He’s been a part of Pie, Passcatchie, and the drum quartet Sticks, and started the late lamented trio Big Deal and the duo La Mezcla, the latter the house band for an art gallery.
+He’s been a part of Pie, Passcatchie, The Crows, and the drum quartet Sticks, and started the late lamented trio Big Deal and the duo La Mezcla, the latter the house band for an art gallery.